Travel to Machu Picchu: How to choose the best water bottle

 - Vapur Foldable Water Bottle with flip cap

-- Katadyn BeFree Water Filtration system (collapsible bottle and filter) (filters as you drink)
+- Katadyn BeFree Water Filtration system (collapsible bottle and filter) (filters as you drink.
+Best for personal use only)

 - Steripen UV Light (no filter replacement needed)